 Fellows of the East Texas Historical Association are those members who publish East Texas history of outstanding quality and interest.
 Limited to twenty individuals at any given time, this is the highest honor that the members of the ETHA bestow upon their peers.

-The Pine Knot Legacy Award, which includes an honorarium to fund further work, is designed to honor those organizations that have, over time, demonstrated a continuing interest in the preservation and promotion of regional heritage through a variety of programs.
+The L. Patrick Hughes Legacy Award, which includes an honorarium to fund further work, is designed to honor those organizations that have, over time, demonstrated a continuing interest in the preservation and promotion of regional heritage through a variety of programs.

 The Archie P. McDonald Scholarship is awarded annually at the ETHA Fall meeting to Students who are history majors, with preference to those specializing in Texas history, especially East Texas history.